-It is not exactly a must-have feature, but there is actually no reason why the tire inflator you purchase is not versatile.
-An increasing number of tire inflator models include adaptors with which you can inflate other inflatable objects.
+It is not exactly a must-have feature, but there is actually no reason why the portable tire inflator you purchase is not versatile.
+An increasing number of portable tire inflator models include adaptors with which you can inflate other inflatable objects.

 Air Pressure Gauge

-An air pressure gauge is therefore useful to determine the air pressure in your tires at any time.
+An air pressure gauge is therefore useful to determine the tire pressure in your tires at any time.
 Additionally, the tool also guides you during the inflation process.

-Hit the “go” button and the tire inflator does the rest without any manual input from you.
-The auto inflate functionality performs better when you use it in conjunction with the air pressure gauge.
+Hit the “go” button and the portable tire inflator does the rest without any manual input from you.
+The auto inflate functionality performs better when you use it in conjunction with the tire pressure gauge.

 This is more of a protective feature.
 What it does is to shut off the inflator automatically after the proper tire inflation is complete.

-In addition, there may be power and adaptability shortfalls when compared to corded units, although this is not huge in high quality battery-powered models.
-Regardless, you would have to pay mind to how long the device can function before it needs a recharge, especially in occasional circumstances when you have to inflate multiple tires.
+In addition, there may be power and adaptability shortfalls when compared to corded units, although this is not a huge issue in high-quality battery-powered models.
+Regardless, you would have to pay attention to how long the device can function before the battery needs to be connected to a power source again, especially in occasional circumstances when you have to increase the tire pressure of multiple car tires.

 Carrying Case or Bag

 On paper, this might not sound like a must-have feature.
-However, for many high-quality tire inflators with detachable parts and adaptors, you would find a carrying case or bag to be very useful to keep all the components in one place.
+However, for many high-quality inflators with detachable parts and adaptors, you would find a carrying case or bag to be very useful to keep all the components in one place.

-There is a linear connection between the size of the compressor of a tire inflator and the efficiency (or to put it simply how fast) of the inflator.
+There is a linear connection between the size of the air compressor and the efficiency (or to put it simply how fast) of the inflators.
 The metric you have to pay attention to is PSI (Pounds per Square Inch—a unit of pressure).

 Durable Air Hose

-Duty cycle measures how long a tire inflator unit will operate continuously before needing a cool down period.
+Duty cycle measures how long a portable tire inflator unit will operate continuously before needing a cool-down period.
 Many buyers do not bother about this feature because it is an accepted reality that taking breaks after using an inflator continuously for some time is mandatory.

-For example, a 45% duty cycle inflate will operate continuously at pressure of 100 PSI at temperature of 72 degrees for a period of 4 minutes.
+For example, a 45% duty cycle inflate will operate continuously at a pressure of 100 PSI at a temperature of 72 degrees for a period of 4 minutes.
 Alter any of these factors (pressure, temperature, or time; and the other unaltered factors will change).

 This metric is very important, in that it greatly affects how long it will take you to inflate your tires.
 The speed of inflation of a model has a direct connection with the power capacity of the model.